 One of the best aspects of Villa Borghese is just how easy it is to fit in with your itinerary.
 It's located by the Spanish Steps, which puts you close to quite a few other prominent landmarks in town.
 The Pantheon is just a short distance southwest, while Castel Sant'Angelo is just across the Tiber in Prati.

-Access to Villa Borghese is easy even if you're traveling on a budget.
+Access to Villa Borghese is easy even if you're travelling on a budget.
 There's no charge whatsoever to get inside, and even the bikes and rollerblades available at the front gates are generally affordable.
 While the park is open from sunrise to sunset, many of the villas within operate under different hours, so be sure to check in advance if you want to see any in particular.

 Villa Borghese in Rome